x-b-e/ember-awesome-macros/README.md

 import { computed, raw, writable } from 'ember-awesome-macros';
 ```

-The API is not final until 1.0.
-I will be adding aliases as I think of better names for things, and possibly breaking or removing existing macros.

 If you have any opinions or want a new macro added, just ask!
 Or feel free to submit a pull request.

 ### Introduction Video